nodejs/node-addon-api/doc/async_worker_variants.md

 ### OnProgress

-This method is invoked when the computation in the `Napi::AsyncProgressWorker::ExecutionProcess::Send` method was called during worker thread execution.
-This method can also be triggered via a call to `Napi::AsyncProgress[Queue]Worker::ExecutionProcess::Signal`, in which case the `data` parameter will be `nullptr`.
+This method is invoked when the computation in the `Napi::AsyncProgressWorker::ExecutionProgress::Send` method was called during worker thread execution.
+This method can also be triggered via a call to `Napi::AsyncProgress[Queue]Worker::ExecutionProgress::Signal`, in which case the `data` parameter will be `nullptr`.

 ```cpp